How To Make Conceptual Framework (With Examples and Templates)

 5. When do I use a two-way arrow for my conceptual framework?

-Suppose your research is about the Relationship Between Students’ Satisfaction Levels and Online Learning Platforms.
-Since students’ satisfaction level determines the online learning platform used by the school and vice versa, then these variables have a direct relationship.
+Suppose your research concerns the Relationship Between Students’ Satisfaction Levels and Online Learning Platforms.
+Since students’ satisfaction level determines the online learning platform the school uses and vice versa, these variables have a direct relationship.
 Thus, you may use two-way arrows to indicate that the variables directly affect each other.

 - Conceptual Framework – Meaning, Importance and How to Write it.
 (2020).
 Retrieved 27 April 2021, from https://afribary.com/knowledge/conceptual-framework/